Are cement and self-leveling concrete the same?

 The important point is that self-leveling concrete levels itself, without the need for leveling or any additional manual labor: is, therefore, cost and time efficient in its construction.

-This makes self-leveling concrete the best choice for large flooring projects, such as pathways, driveways, pedestrian areas, and even basements, because self-leveling concrete can be applied in multiple layers.
+This makes Self leveling concrete vs cement the best choice for large flooring projects, such as pathways, driveways, pedestrian areas, and even basements, because self-leveling concrete can be applied in multiple layers.

 Disadvantages of Self Leveling Concrete